CacherApp/alfred-cacher/README.md

 ### Step 2

-Open Cacher and click on the "Apps" icon in the top bar:

 ![Get API Key and Token](/media/get-key-token.gif "Get API Key and Token")

+1. Open Cacher and click on the "Apps" icon in the top bar.
-Note the API Key and Token in the footer.
+2. Note the API Key and Token in the footer.

 ### Step 3